Target assessment and modeling

 - Free energy perturbation

-By integrating advances computational modeling, our drug discovery experts will make giant scientific leaps for your projects, saving you months of unnecessary research work.
+By integrating advanced computational modeling, our drug discovery experts will make giant scientific leaps for your projects, saving you months of unnecessary research work.

 Our computational scientists employ a range of cheminformatics techniques to support all aspects of drug discovery.